Market Segmentation 101: The Basics

 Traditionally, many companies only perform market segmentation once every three to four years because doing so is often time-consuming, expensive, and difficult to get right.
 Given how fast retail, media, and general behavioral patterns develop in the modern world, this means that segmentations can quickly become outdated.

-We recommend segments to be refreshed or updated when you start to see shifts in marketing effectiveness not attributable to other factors, and not waiting more than a year to update.
+We recommend segments be refreshed or updated when you start to see shifts in marketing effectiveness not attributable to other factors, and not waiting more than a year to update.

-How to Use Market Segmentation Results
+How to Use Segmentation Results

-Once you’ve conducted a market segmentation, you’ll be able to pinpoint exact segments to target for further research.
+Once you’ve conducted a market segmentation, you’ll be able to pinpoint the exact segments to target for further research.
 Your choice of segments to focus on should ideally be driven by your marketing and product goals.

 Identify what you’re hoping to learn and from which segment.